ByronBenton/ByronBenton/README.md

 ## Hello 👋.
 My name is Byron.

-As long as I remember my passion has always been creating things.
+As long as I remember my passion has always been in creating things.
 My specialties include data-driven product development, strategic decision-making and writing code.
 I push my comfort level in an attempt to get better each and every day.
 I would like to collaborate with like-minded people and add to the GitHub community.

 * 😄 Pronouns: He/Him
 * 🌱 I’m currently learning HTML, CSS and JavaScript with plans to learn Python in the future.